top of page

 • Improving talocrural and subtalar joint mobility

-• Addressing fascial tension in the lower leg
+• Addressing fascial tension in the calf, shin, ankle, and foot

-• Reducing compensation patterns in the knee or hip
+• Reducing compensation patterns in the knee, hip, or pelvis

-The goal is to restore joint mobility and support more stable, efficient movement of the ankle and lower limb.
+The goal is to help restore joint mobility, reduce surrounding tension, and support more stable, efficient movement of the ankle and lower limb.

 Physiotherapy